arnowelzel/comment-reply-email-notification/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+This plugin allows visitors to subscribe to get answers to their comments via e-mail.

 == Description ==

 This plugin allows visitors to subscribe to get answers to their comments via e-mail.